 - 6 cups veal stock (can substitute beef stock)

-2 Transfer ribs to a plate.
-Pour off excess fat.
+2 Sauté vegetables: Transfer ribs to a plate.
+Pour off the excess fat (do not put down the drain or you will clog your sink!).
 Add the onions, celery, and carrots to the pan and sauté, stirring often, until lightly browned, about 5 minutes.
 Remove the vegetables from the pan, set aside.
-Then add the wine to the pan, deglazing the pan, scraping off any browned bits from the bottom of the pan.
-Reduce the wine by three-quarters until thick and slightly syrupy, about 15 minutes.

 Serve over mashed potatoes, egg noodles, or rice.